J535D165/recordlinkage/README.rst

 The most recent documentation and API reference can be found at `recordlinkage.readthedocs.org
 <http://recordlinkage.readthedocs.org/en/latest/>`__.
 The documentation
 provides some basic usage examples like deduplication_ and linking_ census data.
 More examples are coming soon.
 If you do have interesting examples to share, let  us know.

 .. _deduplication: http://recordlinkage.readthedocs.io/en/latest/notebooks/data_deduplication.html
-__ deduplication_

 .. _linking: http://recordlinkage.readthedocs.io/en/latest/notebooks/link_two_dataframes.html
-__ linking_

 Dependencies, installation and license
 --------------------------------------